LarsOL/jest-babel-webpack-react/README.md

 # jest-babel-webpack-react
-A Jest plugin for optimaized integration with Webpack, Babel and React
+A Jest plugin for optimized integration with Webpack, Babel and React